-(a) Sponsored Members shall be not be obligated for allocations, pursuant to Rule 4, of loss or liability incurred by the Corporation.
-To the extent that a Remaining Loss (as defined in Section §7 of Rule 4) is determined by the Corporation to arise in connection with Sponsored Member TradesDirect Transactions that the Sponsored Members had with their Sponsoring Member (i.e., in connection with the insolvency or default of a Sponsoring Member), the Sponsored Members shall not be responsible for or considered in the loss allocation calculation, but rather such loss shall be allocated to Tier One Netting Members that the Sponsoring Member in its capacity as a Netting Member in accordance with the principles set forth in Section 87(d)(i) of Rule 4.

-(b) To the extent the Corporation incurs a Remaining Loss other than one referred to in (a), a loss pursuant to Section 8(e) of Rule 4 or an Other Loss (as defined in Section $8\underline{7(f)}$ of Rule 4) and a loss allocation obligation arises that would be the responsibility of the Sponsoring Member Omnibus Account if the Sponsoring Member Omnibus Account were a Netting Member, the Corporation shall calculate such loss allocation obligation as if the affected Sponsored Members were subject to such allocations pursuant to Section $8\underline{7}$ of Rule 4, but the Sponsoring Member shall be responsible for satisfying such obligations.
+- (a) Sponsored Members shall be not be obligated for allocations, pursuant to Rule 4, of loss or liability incurred by the Corporation.
+To the extent that a Remaining Loss (as defined in Section 87 of Rule 4) is determined by the Corporation to arise in connection with Sponsored Member TradesDirect Transactions that the Sponsored Members had with their Sponsoring Member (i.e., in connection with the insolvency or default of a Sponsoring Member), the Sponsored Members shall not be responsible for or considered in the loss allocation calculation, but rather such loss shall be allocated to Tier One Netting Members covered by the other Netting Members that had Direct Transactions with the Sponsoring Member in its capacity as a Netting Member in accordance with the principles set forth in Section 87(d)(i) of Rule 4. - (b) To the extent the Corporation incurs a Remaining Loss other than one referred to in (a), a loss pursuant to Section 8(e) of Rule 4 or an Other Loss (as defined in Section 87(f) of Rule 4) and a loss allocation obligation arises that would be the responsibility of the Sponsoring Member Omnibus Account if the Sponsoring Member Omnibus Account were a Netting Member, the Corporation shall calculate such loss allocation obligation as if the affected Sponsored Members were subject to such allocations pursuant to Section 87 of Rule 4, but the Sponsoring Member shall be responsible for satisfying such obligations.